 “I stayed because of you guys,” Dr. Doe tells students and alumni.
 “It was a good choice.
 There’ve been some tough moments, but for the most part, it’s been very rewarding.”

-These one-time students of Dr. Doe’s invite all of Dr. Doe’s former students, as well as the parents of these students and alumni, to join them in contributing a total of $350,000 to a campaign to recognize Dr. Doe on the UD campus.
+These one-time students of Dr. Doe’s invite all of Dr. Doe’s former students, as well as the parents of these students and alumni, to join them in contributing to a campaign to recognize Dr. Doe on the UD campus.

-To date, just over 90 alumni and parents have contributed more than $140,000 toward the goal!
+To date, more than 100 alumni and parents have contributed nearly $150,000 toward the goal!

 The naming of two locations in Cardinal Farrell Hall, the new student services and administration building, especially fitting because Cardinal Farrell Hall is under construction on the very spot where Dr. Doe taught thousands of hours of biology in the former Lynch Auditorium:

 |1 The Provost's Conference Room.||$50,000|

 To maximize your gift you may pledge an amount to be given over the course of a year or up to five years.
 To set up a gift payment schedule, please visit: udallas.edu/give.

 We are also collecting alumni memories of Dr. Frank Doe and Sister Clodovia Lockett!
 Please send a brief story or thank-you to: firstname.lastname@example.org.